eswar-sai-kumar/particle41/readme.md

 ## 📌 Notes

-- Application is a Node.js Express server
+- Application is a Node.js server
 - Dockerfile uses non-root user for security
 - No secrets are committed to GitHub
 - Designed with IaC & DevOps best practices